-The provision of a senior loan of up to US$ 26.1 million in KZT equivalent to Zhanatas Wind-Power Station LLP for the construction and operation of a 100 MW wind farm, including 8.6 km 110kV single circuit line connecting to the existing Opornaya substation, in the Zhambyl region of south Kazakhstan.
+The provision of a senior loan of up to KZT 10,847 million (US$ 25.28 million equivalent) to Zhanatas Wind-Power Station LLP for the construction and operation of a 100 MW wind farm, including 8.6 km 110kV single circuit line connecting to the existing Opornaya substation, in the Zhambyl region of south Kazakhstan.

 The Project will be one of the first transactions under the Bank's Kazakhstan Renewables Framework Programme Phase II (Framework) which will continue to focus on policy dialogue activities with the Government to improve the regulatory and legislative environment for renewables generation and include initiatives to promote access to employment and entrepreneurship opportunities for women in the sector.